 Topics to be covered are likely to include: Digital marketing research process and contemporary digital marketing topics; Introduction to digital marketing data sources and data collection tools; Qualitative digital marketing data analysis methods; Quantitative digital marketing data analysis methods; Measurement, scaling and online questionnaire design; Introduction to online analytics solutions (e.g., Google analytics);Ethical issues in digital marketing studies.

-• Employability skills
+• Employability skills and career theory

 • Personal skills analysis